 Both the DIMC and FIMC OSPE examinations use a standardised equipment pack (the Sandpiper bag).
-During the examination, candidates are not expected to have learnt the position of the contents of the Sandpiper bags, examiners will point out the location of equipment.
+During the examination, candidates are not expected to have learnt the position of the contents of the Sandpiper bags, examiners will point out the location of equipment if required.
 Candidates are expected to know how to use the equipment contained within the Sandpiper bags without guidance.
-An opportunity for all candidates to view and handle the Sandpiper bags is provided after the written exam within every diet.
-The contents of this pack are available on the Faculty of Pre-Hospital Care exams website, described in section 1.9.
+The contents of this pack are available on the Royal College of Surgeons of Edinburgh examinations website, described in section 1.9.

-Figure 4.1 The standardised Sandpiper bag
+Figure 4.1The standardised Sandpiper bag